maritimelab/MCCBPP/README.md

-# Data and results of the MCCBPP experiments
+# Data and results of the MCCBPP experiments in Coutton et al. (2023)

+### Full reference: Coutton, B., Pacino, D., Holst, K., Guericke, S. and Kidd, M.P.
+(2023).
+Lower bounds and Heuristics for the Multi-Class Constrained Bin Packing Problem.
+Under revision.

-This repository hosts the files backing up the data and experimental results described in our paper Lower Bounds and Heuristics for the Multi-Class Constrained Bin Packing Problem.
+This repository hosts the files backing up the data and experimental results described in our paper Lower Bounds and Heuristics for the Multi-Class Constrained Bin Packing Problem referenced above.
 The paper is now under revision.
 A link to it will be provided as soon as possible.

 If you have any questions, please feel free to reach out to **baptiste.coutton@gmail.com**